glrh111/come/README.md

 ](https://github.com/glrh111/come)

-Come is an not open source programming language that makes it easy to build simple, reliable, and efficient software, and it using Golang runtime.
+Come is an not open source programming language that makes it easy to build simple, reliable, and efficient software, and it uses Golang runtime.